 The Agencies' adopted Strategic Plan outlines the goals and approaches used to develop the CIP project scopes and delivery schedules.
 Specifically, the CIP supports the Strategic Plan goals for regional mobility and incorporating forward-looking solutions to address increased demand while keeping toll rates low.
 Project considerations that will be core to the Agencies' approach include the use of innovative technologies that enhance safety and increase efficiency; reuse of existing infrastructure and reduced capital expenditures; enhancements and streamlining of the project delivery process; and alignment with statewide environmental objectives.

 The CIP is updated annually to document new projects; changes to existing project status, costs and schedules; and provide a general summary of the projects completed to date.
-The Fiscal Year 2025 (FY25) CIP represents an approximately \$511 million investment for the F/ETCA and approximately \$37 million investment for the SJHTCA in current capital projects through 2030.
+The Fiscal Year 2026 (FY26) CIP represents an approximately \$524 million investment for the F/ETCA and approximately \$37 million investment for the SJHTCA in current capital projects through 2030.
 The CIP also outlines conceptual capital projects under study that represent potential future on-system investments.

-In alignment with the Agencies' Strategic Plan, ongoing traffic studies are performed, as needed, to assess the needs and implementation schedules for system improvements.
-The traffic forecasts are used to identify projects and develop implementation strategies for the projects needed to maintain free flow conditions on The Toll Roads.
-The traffic forecasts are also being used to periodically evaluate project implementation schedules.
+In alignment with the Agencies' Strategic Plan, ongoing system evaluations are performed, as needed, to identify projects, develop implementation strategies, and evaluate project schedules to maintain free flow conditions on The Toll Roads.
 Updates are reflected in each annual CIP.